cat _posts/2021-03-09-xcry-ransomware-en.md

 Download sample

-The sample is not packed and contains a lot of Debug information.
-The ransomware has been named by the tag added to the encrypted files.
+The sample is not packed and contains extensive debug information.
+The ransomware is named after the extension it adds to encrypted files.

-Nim strings can be created as objects with the function newObjRC1
+Nim strings can be allocated as objects with newObjRC1

 proc boehmAllocAtomic(size: int): pointer {.